Download the "best" GTFS Schedule feed with smart selection

 Only works with GTFS Schedule feeds (not GTFS-RT or GBFS)

-This is designed for common use cases where you just want the best, most recent feed without needing to specify exact feed IDs or handle multiple results manually.
+This is designed for use cases where you just want the best, most recent feed without needing to specify exact feed IDs or handle multiple results manually.

 Usage